 - Save Both Worlds: Both Omikron and the real world!

-- Save Token: The game had special rings you had to find.
-You could use them either to save or to get a suggestion.
+- Save Token: The game has special rings you have to find.
+You can use them either to save or to get a suggestion.

 - Soul Jar: The player's soul may inhabit the body of several characters.
-Also, Barkaya'l.
+Also, the sword Barkaya'l contains the souls of many powerful magicians.

 - Take Up My Sword: How you obtain the Cool Sword.